I1820/backend.go/README.md

 It adds user management and authorization into the platform.
 And at the end it hosts our web application that is written in Angular with :heart: and memory of someone who is not among us.

-## Backend
+## Notes that are worth taking
-Users must have an unique username in I1820 platform.
+Users must have an **unique username** in I1820 platform.
 Backend heavily uses JWT tokens for each of its works.

 ### Operations need token refreshing
 1. Create project